 Payments Events Series

-The payments team conducts high quality and policy-relevant research targeted for industry experts, policymakers and the academic community.
-As part of this mission, in 1999, the team convened an annual payments conference, which serves to advance the team's knowledge and research agenda as well as to foster dialogue among senior payments executives.
+In 1999, the Chicago Fed payments team convened an annual payments conference, which serves to advance the team's knowledge and research agenda as well as to foster dialogue among senior payments executives.
 The conference uncovers emerging payment trends by bringing industry and academic experts from around the world to interact with a diverse group of high-level industry participants.

 In 2012, our Customer Relations and Support Office, which includes our Fedline® services, took on responsibility for organizing this annual event and changed the format into a symposium.